MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 PowerShell 7.4 introduces the following experimental features:

-- [PSCustomTableHeaderLabelDecoration][05] - Add formatting differentiation for table header labels that aren't property members.
-  - This feature also adds the **CustomTableHeaderLabel** property to `$PSStyle.Formatting` that allows you to change the formatting of the header label.
 - [PSFeedbackProvider][06] - Replaces the hard-coded suggestion framework with an extensible feedback provider.
-  - This feature also adds the **FeedbackProvider** and **FeedbackText** properties to `$PSStyle.Formatting` that allow you to change the formatting of feedback messages.
+  - This feature also adds the **FeedbackName**, **FeedbackText**, and **FeedbackAction** properties to `$PSStyle.Formatting` that allow you to change the formatting of feedback messages.
 - [PSModuleAutoLoadSkipOfflineFiles][07] - Module discovery now skips over files that are marked by cloud providers as not fully on disk.
 - [PSCommandWithArgs][04] - Add support for passing arguments to commands as a single string

+The following experimental features became mainstream:

 - [PSConstrainedAuditLogging][09] - Add support for logging message about code that would not be allowed in Constrained language mode
+- [PSCustomTableHeaderLabelDecoration][05] - Add formatting differentiation for table header labels that aren't property members.
+  - This feature also adds the **CustomTableHeaderLabel** property to `$PSStyle.Formatting` that allows you to change the formatting of the header label.
+- [PSNativeCommandErrorActionPreference][08] - `$PSNativeCommandUseErrorActionPreference` is set to
+  `$true` when feature is enabled ([#18695][18695])
 - [PSNativeCommandPreserveBytePipe][10] - Preserves the byte-stream data when redirecting the **stdout** stream of a native command to a file or when piping byte-stream data to the stdin stream of a native command.
 - [PSWindowsNativeCommandArgPassing][11] - Changes the default value of
-  `$PSNativeCommandArgumentPassing` on Windows
+  `$PSNativeCommandArgumentPassing` to `Windows` on Windows.

 PowerShell 7.4 changed the following experimental features:

-- [PSNativeCommandErrorActionPreference][08] - `$PSNativeCommandUseErrorActionPreference` is set to
-  `$true` when feature is enabled ([#18695][18695])
 - [PSCommandNotFoundSuggestion][03] - This feature now uses an extensible feedback provider rather than hard-coded suggestions ([#18726][18726])